 This also improves the behaviour of the device controller when shutting down or restarting the Zetafax Server, causing the server to shut down more quickly than previously if any devices are currently sending faxes.

-An update for the Brooktrout device controller is available for Zetafax version 17.5 systems.
+This improvement is included in the Brooktrout device driver update version 6.12.0 and above.
 Customers running Zetafax version 17.5 systems can correct this issue by installing the update.
 Customers running older Zetafax versions should upgrade to Zetafax version 17.5 before installing the update.

 This issue has been corrected in the update detailed above.